-You can use the special application software (Data Manager) to access audio files on a memory card from your computer.
-You can store audio files to a computer local disk and use your computer to convert audio files to a format that can be played back by the Digital Keyboard.
+You can use the special application software (Data Manager) to access audio files in Digital Keyboard memory from a computer.
+You can save audio files directly to the computer's local disk and convert audio files to a format that is supported by the Digital Keyboard.
 For details, see "Storing and Loading Digital Keyboard Memory Data" (page E-146).